PLA-470 V2 - Powerline Adapter ZYXEL - Free user manual and instructions

 3.1.1 Firmware Detection Issues

-EE The powerline device directly connected to your computer (the local device) is only compatible with other powerline devices which have the same firmware.
+The powerline device directly connected to your computer (the local device) is only compatible with other powerline devices which have the same firmware.
 So if your local device is running the latest firmware, the detection tool will not be able to detect devices with older firmware.
-Use a local device with early version firmware to allow the detection tool to detect any powerline devices With early version firmware.
+Use a local device with early version firmware to allow the detection tool to detect any powerline devices with early version firmware.

 This diagram shows the Firmware Detection Tool detecting the firmware on early firmware devices only, as the local device has early firmware.